jina-ai/examples/example_template.md

 # Run the EXAMPLE NAME
+*You can also include a gif with a full demo of the example*

+ *ADD A TABLE OF CONTENTS HERE *

+## Overview
 | About this example: |  |
 | ------------- | ------------- |
 | Learnings | *Describe what the user will learn after running this example* |